The Atlantic Rainforest

 Established in 2001, REGUA owns and administers an area of more than 18,000 acres, with a stated objective ‘to provide protection from hunting and exploitation of forest products’.
 This non-profit organisation is actively engaged in tropical forest restoration, including the planting of over 140,000 trees.

 The Guapiaçu Bird Lodge offers comfortable accommodation run by welcoming and well-informed staff, with a superb selection of habitats right on the doorstep.
 As a single-centre tour, there can few better places to observe Atlantic rainforest bird species with a remarkable 460 species recorded in the region!
-In the lowland rainforest and wetlands, we will look for specialities such as Giant Snipe, Brazilian Tanager and the tiny Yellow-lored Tody-Flycatcher as well as visiting the Serra dos Orgãos mountains, whose peaks are more than 2000m above sea level.
+In the lowland rainforest and wetlands, we will look for specialities such as Giant Snipe, Brazilian Tanager and the tiny Yellow-lored Tody-Flycatcher.
+We will also visit the Serra dos Orgãos mountains, whose peaks are more than 2000m above sea level.
 These are the sole refuge for many of the birds that are endemic to southeast Brazil, including Green-crowned Plovercrest and Black-and-gold Cotinga.

-Walking the forest trails, birds can come thick and fast as restless feeding flocks pass through the trees, bringing with them a good number of the Atlantic Forest endemics including the dazzling Brassy-breasted Tanager.
-There should also be a fabulous array of hummingbirds with Rufous-breasted Hermit and the endemic Brazilian Ruby amongst the possibilities as they buzz and dart around like insects.
+Walking the forest trails, birds can come thick, and fast as restless feeding flocks pass through the trees, bringing with them a good number of the Atlantic Forest endemics including the dazzling Brassy-breasted Tanager.
+There should also be a fabulous array of hummingbirds with Reddish Hermit and the endemic Brazilian Ruby amongst the possibilities.

 Now extended to 10 days, our tour also allows time to visit the Atlantic coast near Cabo Frio, where Magnificent Frigatebirds patrol the beaches and Brown Boobies glide by offshore.
-There should also be terns and waders and we will explore the threatened restinga, a unique beach-scrub habitat that is home to the endangered Restinga Antwren, a localised form of the endemic Serra Antwren found only in Rio de Janeiro State.
+There should also be a variety of terns and waders and we will explore the threatened restinga, a unique beach-scrub habitat that is home to the endangered Restinga Antwren, a subspecies of Serra Antwren which is found only in Rio de Janeiro State.

-Limosa has been operating bird tours to Brazil since 1998 and our July 2022 tour will be our 25th visit to this amazing destination.
-Guide David Walsh will be making his third visit to REGUA and his fourth trip to Brazil.
+Limosa has been operating bird tours to Brazil since 1998 and our 2024 tour will be our 29th visit to this amazing destination.
+Guide Frank Lambert previously volunteered at REGUA.

 FLY TO RIO DE JANEIRO, TRANSFER TO REGUA